-- NZS 5259 Gas Measurement sets requirements for the on-going calibration and inspection of equipment that forms part of a GMS; - NZS 5263 Gas Detection and Odorisation identifies when and where odorization is required as the means of detection, the minimum odorant concentrations, and where other means of detection can be used; - NZS 5442 Specification for reticulated natural gas prescribes ranges and limits for the various components of gas, and testing requirements; - NZS 5258 Gas Distribution Networks contains a number of provisions related to the control, testing and monitoring of pressure; AS/NZS 4645 Gas Distribution Networks is progressively superseding NZS 5258; - NZS 7901Electricity & Gas Industries safety management; and - AS/NZS 2885 Pipelines gas and liquid petroleum.
+- NZS 5442 Specification for reticulated natural gas, that prescribes ranges and limits for the various components of gas, and testing requirements; - NZS 5263 Gas Detection and Odorisation, that identifies when and where odorization is required as the means of detection, the minimum odorant concentrations, and where other means of detection can be used; - NZS 5258 Gas Distribution Networks, that contains a number of provisions related to the control, testing and monitoring of pressure; and - NZS 5259 Gas Measurement, that sets requirements for the on-going calibration and inspection of gas chromatographs and associated equipment that form part of a GMS.

 A number of other standards relate to the specification of particular pieces of equipment.
-For example, odorant vessels are managed under Vector's Pressure Equipment Management Plan to meet Pressure Equipment, Cranes and Passenger Ropeways (PECPR) Regulations and inspected in accordance with AS/NZS 3778: 2006 Pressure Equipment In-Service Inspection.
+For example odorant vessels are managed under Vector's Pressure Equipment Management Plan to meet Pressure Equipment, Cranes and Passenger Ropeways (PECPR) Regulations and inspected in accordance with AS/NZS 3778: 2006 Pressure Equipment In-Service Inspection.
 Odorant plants are also certified under the requirements of the Hazardous Substances and New Organisms Act 1996 (HSNO).
 These more specific standards are not considered here.